-• As a membership organisation developing a strong network from a diverse range of stakeholders provides a mandate for our work.
-We provide a voice for those working in collaborative mobility and seeks to represent all aspects of the sector.
+Joining CoMoUK means being part of a strong network of diverse stakeholders.
+We provide a voice for those working in collaborative mobility and seek to represent all aspects of the sector.

-• The contributions of CoMoUK members along with other funding partners enable us to carry out our key objectives to promote co-mobility, collect evidence of the impacts of the sector and provide advice on developing schemes.
+The contributions from CoMoUK members along with other funding partners also enable us to carry out our key objectives to promote co-mobility, collect evidence of the impacts of the sector and provide advice on developing schemes.

 For car club and bike share operators interested in accreditation, which also incorporates membership, please visit the accreditation pages.

 As a charity CoMoUK works for the public benefit of shared mobility.
 We recognise the vital role that the public and voluntary sectors play in reaching this goal and are removing the paid category of membership for non-commercial partners from April 2020.
 Instead, we are asking our supporters to